-Lead Nurturing is anticipating the wants and needs of a buyer, based on who and where they are in their buying process.
-Lead nurturing can also keep prospects engaged, by providing the most relevant content for their situation, --which builds strong brand loyalty long before they’re ready to buy.
+Lead nurturing is the act of anticipating the wants and needs of a buyer, based on who and where they are in their buying process.
+Lead nurturing can also keep prospects engaged, by providing the most relevant content for their situation, which builds strong brand loyalty long before they’re ready to buy.

 Consider that your prospect is reading your website pages about your renovation process.
 Ideally, you have plenty of content on your blog about the ins and outs of home renovation.
 As they read more and more, they become inclined to subscribe to your blog to receive future articles and updates from your company.
 This is a start, since giving you their email address indicates a level of trust.
 Now that they have subscribed to your blog, you are in a great position to offer content to them that they find of value.

-Suppose you have an eBook or project checklist that you want to offer to all of your subscribers, that details the beginning steps of a home remodel/renovation project.
-This content offer is given in exchange for more contact info from your subscribers.
+Suppose you have an eBook or project checklist that you want to offer to all of your subscribers, which details the beginning steps of a home remodel/renovation project.
+This content offer is given in exchange for more contact information from your subscribers.
 Your prospect sees it and decides to download it after clicking on the link.
-They give up a little more of their personal contact information, like their name, and the type of project they’re interested in, such as a home remodel, an interior renovation or home addition, such as an “in-law suite”.
-Now they have a helpful guide published and produced by your company.
-In addition to their email address, you now have their full name and what they are specifically interested in, which in this case is an interior home renovation.
+They give up a little more of their personal contact information, like their name, and the type of project they’re interested in, such as a home remodel, a home addition, or something more specific like an in-law suite.

-Enter lead nurturing.
-Your nurturing process should include an automated series of emails, triggered by the download of your content.
-As the process unfolds, your prospect downloads the helpful “awareness” stage content, or content designed to educate your prospects on where to start, and what to expect etc. Since they indicated on your web form they are interested in home renovations, you now know what type of content to start sending them.
+Your lead nurturing process should include an automated series of emails, triggered by the download of your content.
+As the process unfolds, your prospect downloads the helpful “awareness” stage content, or content designed to educate your prospects on where to start and what to expect, etc. Since they indicated on your web form they are interested in home renovations, you now know what type of content to start sending them.
 The lead nurturing sequence might look something like this:

-- Email #1 is sent within 24 hours of their download of your content; it thanks them for downloading it, hopes they enjoy it and lets them know that your company is standing by should they have any questions about it.
+- Email #1 is sent within 24 hours of their download of your content.
+It thanks them for downloading the content offer and lets them know that your company is standing by should they have any questions.

-- Email #2 is sent 7 days later (after email #1); you are checking in and asking what they liked about the content they downloaded, providing the latest trends and helpful industry statistics, and suggesting they read one or two of your recent (or not so recent, but at least updated) blogs related to home renovations.
-Once again, stating that if they have any questions, you are standing by to assist and educate.
+- Email #2 is sent 7 days later after email #1.
+In this email, you are checking in and asking what they liked about the content they downloaded, providing the latest trends and helpful industry statistics, and suggesting they read one or two of your recent (or not so recent, but relevant) blogs about home renovations.
+Also, you should once again, state that if they have any questions, you are standing by to assist and educate.

-- Email #3 is sent 30 days (after email #2); now you’re offering another piece of downloadable content that offers to further their knowledge of the home renovation process.
+- Email #3 is sent 30 days after email #2.
+Offer another piece of downloadable content to further their knowledge of the home renovation process.
 Perhaps the purpose of this content is to educate the prospect on questions to ask a home renovation company before they hire them.

-If the prospect acts or “bites” on the 2nd content offer, now you can ask more pointed questions such as “What is your home renovation budget?”, “Goal completion date?” and “Biggest concern/challenge with your project?” - in exchange for downloading the new content.
+If the prospect acts or “bites” on the 2nd content offer, you can now ask more pointed questions such as “What is your home renovation budget?”, “Goal completion date?” and “Biggest concern or challenge with your project?” - in exchange for downloading the new content.

-The idea behind lead nurturing is to move your prospect down the funnel to ultimately have them hire you for their home renovation while spending the least amount of time--on your part--winning them.
+The idea behind lead nurturing is to move your prospect through the buyer's journey to ultimately have them hire you or purchasing your product while spending the least amount of time--on your part--winning them.
 Lead nurturing takes work; it requires a logical communication sequence, which is followed by a really good content offering.
 The quality of your content is guided by your knowledge of their interests, which they disclosed in their interaction with your website and blog.
 You want your prospect to feel educated about their potential project and your company’s processes.
-You will earn their trust as a reputable provider of the services they are interested in, as they develop belief in the credibility of your company,
+That way, they get closer to pulling the trigger and becoming a customer before you ever get on the phone with them.

 Lead nurturing is a major function of an effective inbound marketing strategy.
 If you really want to learn more about how inbound marketing campaigns can help drive more traffic and leads to your company, wouldn't it be smart to take a peek at what a sample inbound marketing campaign looks like?